-How to use task lists to actually increase productivity and accomplish your goals
+How to use to-do lists to actually increase productivity and accomplish your goals

-However, others find themselves writing the same task on their to-do lists day after day, week after week.
-There’s a sense of discouragement that their to-do list has failed them.
-Their task list has become a reminder of the things they haven’t accomplished.
+However, you might find yourself writing the same task on your to-do lists day after day, week after week.
+There’s a sense of discouragement that your list has failed you.
+The task list has become a reminder of the things you haven’t accomplished.

 While not all task lists are created equal, there is, in fact, a psychology behind making lists.

 A study at Wake Forest University showed that just by making a list of things that need to get done, our brains become less anxious and overwhelmed.

 It feels good to our brains to see tasks laid out rather than scrambling within and racking our brains to recall.

 A well-created list helps us get to the bottom of what we need and want to do.
 They simplify our lives and take us from chaos to order.

 In an age of overstimulation where everything moves lightning-fast 24-hours a day, lists simplify each day into the most important tasks.